parallella/pal/README.md

 PAL: The Parallel Architectures Library
 ========================================

 The Parallel Architectures Library (PAL) is a free and open-source C-libary written for tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.

-PAL does not answer the question "how to do parallel programming", but does provide an efficient abstraction layer that simplifies the creation of highly parallel programming frameworks and applications.

-## Design goals
+The design goals for the library are as follows:

 * Fast (assumes program and data resides in local cache/scratchpad)
 * Open (permissive open source license)
 * Small (because every bit counts for embedded processors)